 Never Stops Moving

-Moisture changes and the more it changes the more cracking is possible.
-Wood will not stop this movement and this means your larger boards can continue to have cracks.
+Moisture changes and additional outside forces can make more cracks possible.
+Wood will never stop this movement and this means your larger boards can continue to have more cracks over time.

 Preventing End Cracks